Norms violation

 Although the demolitions were formally legal, Rio Tinto took advantage of weak laws that severely curtailed indigenous peoples' right to a say.
 The destruction of cultural heritage sparked global outrage and was heavily criticised by shareholders.
 Under public pressure, senior managers resigned, the company admitted a serious mistake and was ordered by the courts to rebuild as much of the destroyed site as possible.

-From SVVK's point of view, the actions of the Melbourne and London-based mining company constituted a serious breach of human rights standards.
+From SVVK's point of view, the actions of the Melbourne and London-based mining company constituted a potentially serious breach of human rights standards.
 While the courts dealt with the compensation payment, the question for investors was: what needs to change at Rio Tinto to ensure that this never happens again?

 The gap between ambition and lived values